WikiWatershed/RapidWatersheDelineation/README.md

 vagrant reload worker --provision
 ```

-Note that `10.0.2.2` should point to your host machine.
+Note that `10.0.2.2` should point to your host.
 Verify this by running
 `route -n` inside the worker VM.
 It should be the default gateway.
+For Mac OS X, this IP should be the result of `docker-machine ip`.

 Then in this project, run: